Gauging the Schwarzian Action: Schwarzian dynamics

 Solutions to the equation of motion can be found from an old property of the Schwarzian derivative, which says that the potential function $q(t)^2$ in the Sturm-Liouville equation \be \ddot \phi(t)-\frac 14q(t)^2\phi(t)=0 \ee can be reconstructed from the solutions for $\phi$.\cite{Ovsienko,Osgood1998} Namely, $q(t)^2=-2 S_t\left(\frac {\phi_2}{\phi_1}\right)$, where $\phi_1$ and $\phi_2$ are linearly independent solutions of (\ref{secordeq}).
 As our equation of motion (\ref{eom}) fixes the Schwarzian derivative to be constant, the relevant function $q(t)^2$ is a constant, which we simply denote by $q^2$, reducing the Sturm-Liouville equation (\ref{secordeq}) to the harmonic oscillator equation (with imaginary frequency, if $q^2>0$).
 The ratio of linearly independent solutions, $f=\frac{\phi_1}{\phi_2}$, will solve (\ref{eom}).
 A general solution to (\ref{secordeq}) is given by $\phi = a e^{\frac{q}{2}t} + b e^{-\frac{q}{2}t}$ and the two solutions, $\phi_1 = a e^{\frac{q}{2}t} + b e^{-\frac{q}{2}t}$ and $\phi_2 = c e^{\frac{q}{2}t} + d e^{-\frac{q}{2}t}$, will be linearly independent if and only if $ad-bc \ne 0$.\footnote{For the case of $q^2 <0$, one has to take the real linear combinations to guarantee that $f$ is real.} So, the general solution to $q^2=-2 S_t\left(f\right)$ is \be f=\frac {ae^{\frac{q}{2}t}+be^{-\frac{q}{2}t}}{ce^{\frac{q}{2}t} +de^{-\frac{q}{2}t}} \;.\ee

 One can also obtain a general solution to (\ref{Seqomot}) by performing a M\"{o}bius transformation of an obvious particular solution, the exponential function $e^{rt}$, $r=const$: \be f=\frac {ae^{rt}+b}{ce^{rt} +d} \;,\ee where $a,b,c,d$ are constants.
 It can be easily checked that the on-shell value of the Schwarzian for solution (\ref{mbssoleqt1}) is $-\frac{r^2}2$, so (\ref{mbssoleqt}) and (\ref{mbssoleqt1}) are the same for $r=q$ and the condition that $ad-bc \ne 0$ is equivalent to the requirement of the non-degeneracy of the corresponding M\"{o}bius transformation.
-We shall give one more argument that (\ref{mbssoleqt}) is the most general solution to (\ref{eom}) at the end of this subsection.\footnote{Because Schwarzian derivative of any M\"{o}bius transformation is identically zero, there should be another family of solutions, namely $f=\frac{At + B}{Ct + D}$, which looks different from (\ref{mbssoleqt1}).
+We shall argue that (\ref{mbssoleqt}) is, in fact, the most general solution to (\ref{eom}) at the end of this subsection.\footnote{Because the Schwarzian derivative of any M\"{o}bius transformation is identically zero, there should be another family of solutions, namely $f=\frac{At + B}{Ct + D}$, which looks different from (\ref{mbssoleqt1}).
 This family of solutions corresponds to another particular solution to (\ref{eom}) or (\ref{Seqomot}).
 An example is $f = t$ (or $f = \frac{1}{t}$, which is related to $t$ by an improper M\"{o}bius transformation).
 But, in fact, this family is a limiting case of the family (\ref{mbssoleqt1}).
 By setting in (\ref{mbssoleqt1}) $a=\frac{A}{r}$, $b=B - \frac{A}{r}$, $c=\frac{C}{r}$ and $d= D - \frac{C}{r}$ and taking the limit $r \rightarrow 0$, we get what is claimed.
-So, there is no need to consider these two families separately.}
+So, there is no need to consider these two families separately.
+Moreover, we note that $f=\frac{At + B}{Ct + D}$ are a three-parameter set of zero mode solutions of the action (\ref{Schactn}), which, as stated above, easily follows from the nilpotency of $\ddot {\bf f}$ when evaluated for such solutions.}